xShirase/kraken-examples/with.i18n/README.md

 ```

-* In your `config.json` add the following for setting the locale in the `res.locals`of your express app by reading it from cookie.
+* In `config/config.json` add the following for setting the locale in the `res.locals`of your express app by reading it from cookie.
 ```
 "locale": {
     "priority": 95,